camunda/camunda-docs-manual/content/reference/rest/case-definition/get-query.md

   <tr>
     <td>key</td>
     <td>String</td>
-    <td>The key of the case definition, i.e. the id of the CMMN XML case definition.</td>
+    <td>The key of the case definition, i.e., the id of the CMMN XML case definition.</td>
   </tr>
   <tr>
     <td>category</td>